veronikakontos/TravelDestination/README.md

 Login and Registration page with designated validations
 ![Login and Registration](/screenshots/logreg.png)

-Main Homepage where each user can see all destinations created by user or other users.
+Main Homepage where each registered and logged in user can see all destinations created by other users.
 Delete destination can only creator of the destination.
 ![All Destinations](/screenshots/alldest.png)
 ![All Destinations](/screenshots/deletedest.png)